The DaVinci IQ is a cyberpunk vaporizer with a nice draw

 I’m not a regular user of any herb including tobacco but I’ve tried a number of these high-tech vapes over the past few months and found this one to offer a superior draw and slightly more flavor.
 Whereas previous vapes like the Pax ended up with smaller plumes of vapor and less flavor the IQ regularly offered enough vapor to inhale and ultimately feel.

 The battery lasts about 40 minutes on a charge but recharges quickly.
-It takes about thirty seconds for the unit to heat up fully.
+It takes about 30 seconds for the unit to heat up fully.
 I especially liked the ceramic “button” that pushes the herb down into the vaporize.
 This lets you pack things nicely and makes for easier cleaning.
 The spent material can be pulled out in a little plug.

 The bottom line?
 I got really high with the IQ.
 I’ve tried a number of vaporizers this year and this one consistently produced the most and most flavorful vapor.
 It is also the most securely designed.
 Other devices have small caps that can slide off.
 The top and bottom of the IQ stays solidly in place even though it is held down with only powerful magnets.